wh4ky/TermEngine/docs/video.md

 ## `void allocScreen()`

-Allocates heap memmory for the canvas.
+Allocates heap memory for the canvas.

 ## `void  deAllocScreen()`

-De-allocates heap memmory for the canvas.
+De-allocates heap memory for the canvas.
 Use at the end of the program, when you want to change the resolution or you want to allocate the canvas again.